Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks: Experiments

 \subsection{Experimental Results}

 \para{Comparison with baseline.} In Figure~\ref{fig::original}, we show the ROC curves when DenseNet-BC-100 is evaluated on CIFAR-10 (positive) images against TinyImageNet (negative) test examples.
-The red curve corresponds to the ROC curve {when using} baseline method~\citep{hendrycks2016baseline}, whereas the blue curve corresponds to {our method with} temperature $T=1000$ and perturbation magnitude $\varepsilon=0.0012$.
+The red curve corresponds to the ROC curve {when using} baseline method~\citep{hendrycks2016baseline}, whereas the blue curve corresponds to ODIN.
 We observe a {strikingly large} gap between the blue and red ROC curves.
 For example, when TPR$=95\%$, the FPR can be reduced from $34\%$ to $4.2\%$ by {using our approach}.

-\para{Choosing parameters.} For each out-of-distribution dataset, we randomly hold out 1,000 images for tuning the parameters $T$ and $\varepsilon$.
+\para{ Hyperparameters.} We use a separate OOD validation dataset for hyperparameter selection, which is independent from the OOD test datasets.
 For temperature $T$, we select among 1, 2, 5, 10, 20, 50, 100, 200, 500, 1000; and for perturbation magnitude $\varepsilon$ we choose from 21 evenly spaced numbers starting from 0 and ending at 0.004.
-The optimal parameters are chosen to minimize the FPR at TPR 95\% on the holdout set.
-We evaluate the our approach on the remaining test images.
-All parameter settings are reported in the Appendix~A. We provide additional details on the effect of parameters in Section~\ref{sec:discussions}.
+The optimal parameters are chosen to minimize the FPR at TPR 95\% on the validation OOD dataset.

-\para{Main results.} The main results are summarized in Table~\ref{tab:main-results}.
-For each in- and out-of-distribution dataset pair, we report both the performance of the baseline~\citep{hendrycks2016baseline} and {our approach} using temperature scaling and input preprocessing.
-In Table~\ref{tab:main-results}, we observe improved performance across all neural architectures and all dataset pairs. {Noticeably}, {our method consistently outperforms the baseline by a large margin when measured by FPR at 95\% TPR and detection error}.
+\para{Main results.} The main results are summarized in Table~\ref{tab:main-results}, where we use iSUN~\citep{xu2015turkergaze} as validation set.
+We use $T=1000$ for all settings.
+For DenseNet, we use $\varepsilon=0.0014$ for CIFAR-10 and $\varepsilon=0.002$ for CIFAR-100.
+We provide additional details on the effect of parameters in Section~\ref{sec:discussions}.
+For each in- and out-of-distribution dataset pair, we report both the performance of the baseline~\citep{hendrycks2016baseline} and ODIN.
+In Table~\ref{tab:main-results}, we observe significant performance improvement across all dataset pairs.